johanaluna/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions:

 - How many total Characters are there?
+  q1 = 302
-- How many of each specific subclass?
+- How many of each specific subclass? q2 = charactercreator_character_inventory 302
+  q3 = charactercreator_mage 108
+  q4 = charactercreator_thief 51
+  q5 = charactercreator_cleric 75
+  q6 = charactercreator_fighter 68
 - How many total Items?
+  q7 = 898

-- How many of the Items are weapons?
+- How many of the Items are weapons? q8 = 203
   How many are not?
+  q9 = 695
 - How many Items does each character have?
-(Return first 20 rows)
+(Return first 20 rows) q10
 - How many Weapons does each character have?
-(Return first 20 rows)
+(Return first 20 rows) q11
-- On average, how many Items does each Character have?
+- On average, how many Items does each Character have? q12= 2.97350993377483
-- On average, how many Weapons does each character have?
+- On average, how many Weapons does each character have? q13 = 0.672185430463576
 You do not need all the tables - in particular, the `account_*`, `auth_*`, `django_*`, and `socialaccount_*` tables are for the application and do not have the data you need. the `charactercreator_*` and `armory_*` tables and where you